Peggy Stewart (actress)

 Peggy Stewart (born Peggy O'Rourke; June 5, 1923 – May 29, 2019) was an American actress known for her roles in Western B movies and television series.

 Early life

 Stewart was born in West Palm Beach, Florida, where she was raised, the daughter of John Francis O'Rourke and Frances Velma (McCampbell) Splane, who were from Bessemer, Alabama.
-She distinguished herself as a swimming champion in high school; in the 1930s, her family moved to California, where she met character actor Henry O'Neill.
-He recommended her to Paramount Pictures executives who were looking for a new actress for the part of Joel McCrea's teenage daughter in Wells Fargo (1937).
+She distinguished herself as a swimming champion in high school; in the 1930s, her family moved to California, where she met character actor Henry O'Neill who recommended her to Paramount Pictures executives who were looking for a new actress for the part of Joel McCrea's teenage daughter in Wells Fargo (1937).
 Her work in the film led to numerous other film roles.

 Career

 In April 1944, Stewart signed a contract with Republic Pictures and began starring in Western B movies opposite such actors as Allan Lane, Sunset Carson, and Wild Bill Elliott.
 During that time she played in several episodes of Adventures of Red Ryder.
 She usually played the part of the tough heroine, rather than a passive girl needing to be saved.
 From 1944 to 1951 she starred in 35 films, most of which were Westerns and film serials.
 She also starred with Gene Autry several times during that period. as well as appearing on several episodes of The Cisco Kid, including "Oil Land", which first aired on October 10, 1950.

 In 1949, she played alongside Jim Bannon in Ride, Ryder, Ride.
 She again played the part of heroine to Bannon in 1949, starring in The Fighting Redhead.
 In 1952 she starred with Bill Elliott in Kansas Territory.
 In 1957, she had a minor role on CBS's Have Gun – Will Travel episode "The Outlaw".
 In 1958, she was cast as Etta Jackson, the romantic interest of the painter Hurley Abbott, played by Brad Johnson, in the episode "The Underdog" of the ABC/Desilu western series, The Life and Legend of Wyatt Earp, with Hugh O'Brian in the title role.